Kitware/CMake/Help/command/if.rst

   if(DEFINED <variable>)

 True if the given variable is defined.
 It does not matter if the variable is true or false just if it has been set.
+(Note macro arguments are not variables.)

 ::